 The BCaBA requires you to have earned a Bachelors degree, less than a year of supervision, passing of the BCaba Exam, and continued supervision by a BCBA.

-ABA therapy consists of intensive programming that is tailored to the individual's needs and the family.
+ABA therapy consists of both intensive (comprehensive) programming and consultative (Focused) programming.
+Both forms are tailored to the individual's needs and the family.

 The amount of hours that an individual will need depends on their skill level, their disability or the severity of the problem behavior.